K-Mitra25/restaurant/README.md

 # restaurant
-A basic restaurant webpage using HTML,CSS and JavaScript(jQuery)
+A basic restaurant webpage using HTML,CSS and JavaScript(jQuery),Front-End only.